srslie/ar-travel-tracker/README.md

   - New trip requests (a user’s “pending” trips)
   - Total income generated this year (should be 10% of user trip cost)
   - Travelers on trips for today’s date
-- Be able to see and approve/deny trip requests
-- Search for users by name and
-  - View their name, a list of all of their trips, and the total amount they’ve spent (including 10% agent cut)
-  - Approve a trip request for that user
-  - Delete an upcoming trip for that user

 This is the final project of [Turing School](https://turing.io/) Mod 2.